nicolai86/breakout-boards/README.md

 # breakout boards

-a collection of breakout boards I designed to help me build my ergonomic keybard, Ganymede.
+A collection of breakout boards I designed to help me build my ergonomic keybard, Ganymede.
+All breakout boards work and have been equiped with the necessary decoupling capacitors, resistors, and pinheaders.

 ### switches